A guide to saving money on your health insurance cover

-We recently received approval from the Federal Minister for Health for our premium and product changes, which will come into effect from 1 April 2019.
-So, to help you navigate what’s changing, we’ve compiled some of the most commonly asked questions.
+We recently received approval from the Federal Minister for Health for our premium changes, which will come into effect from 1 April 2020.

-1 April 2019.
+1 April 2020.

 You can take a closer look at what you're covered for, your annual limits and your excess by logging into Online Services.